3idey/dot-poster/README.md

 ## Usage

 ### For Customers
-1. Browse products at `/products`
+1. Browse products at `/products` with advanced filtering and search
-2. Register/login with email or Google Sign-In
+2. Register/login with email or Google Sign-In for seamless access
-3. Add items to cart
+3. Add items to cart and wishlist for later purchase
+4. Save payment methods for faster future checkouts
-4. Checkout with Stripe or cash payment
+5. Complete secure checkout with Stripe or cash on delivery
-5. Track orders in profile
+6. Track order status and history in your profile
-6. Leave reviews on purchased items
+7. Leave detailed reviews and star ratings on purchased items
+8. Subscribe to newsletter for exclusive offers and updates

 ### For Admins
 1. Access admin panel at `/admin/dashboard`